Can I Get SSDI or SSI Disability for My Carpal Tunnel Syndrome?

 Carpal Tunnel Syndrome (CTS) is a condition in which the median nerve becomes compressed in or around the wrist area.
 This nerve runs from the forearm to the middle of the hand.
 CTS can have symptoms that range from tingling, numbness, and pain in the wrist area as well as the fingers and thumb.
 In advanced cases, additional symptoms include difficulty gripping objects, pain all the way to the elbow, and deterioration of the muscle under the thumb.

-New Section: Am I likely to get my disability claim approved based on my Carpal Tunnel Syndrome?
+Am I likely to get my disability claim approved based on my Carpal Tunnel Syndrome?